Geely Icon: Powertrain

 The Geely Icon is powered by a 1.5-liter turbocharged engine that produces 175 hp and 255 Nm of torque.
 A mild hybrid setup is available with a 48V electric system that ups the total output to 188 hp and 300 Nm.
 Fuel consumption for the mild hybrid setup is a claimed to be 17.5 km/L. The sole transmission option available is a seven-speed dual-clutch transmission.
-The 0-100 km/h (0-62 mph) acceleration is in 7.9 seconds.
+The 0–100 km/h (0-62 mph) acceleration is in 7.9 seconds.

+Geely Cowboy

+A variant called the Geely Cowboy was launched in 2024.